skalarproduktraum/phd-thesis/chapters/scenery.md

 The construction and interplay of all these subsystems is handled by the class `SceneryBase`, which a user can directly subclass to create own applications.

-In the next chapter, _design & architecture_, we are going into sharp detail about each of the subsystems.
+In the next chapter, [Design and Architecture], we are going into detail about each of the subsystems.